New Feature: Behaviour Cache

 In computing, a cache is a hardware or software component that stores data so that future requests for that data can be served faster; the data stored in a cache might be the result of an earlier computation or a copy of data stored elsewhere. – Wikipedia

 We’re very glad to announce our latest platform feature, Behaviour Cache, and we have some performance results we would like to share with you.

-This feature was aimed at decreasing loading times for several scenarios, among them are reading integration configurations, data request from one or more entities, etc. With this new feature, you will be able to cache any object you’ve developed in your web application and decrease overall loading times.
+This feature was aimed at decreasing loading times for several scenarios, among them reading integration configurations, data requests from one or more entities, etc. With this new feature, you will be able to cache any object you’ve developed in your web application and decrease overall loading times.

 If your developments include, for example, scenarios with many CRUD operations on data sources, your model loading times will surely decrease.

 Here’s an example of our new cache feature implementation, when applied to an existing development: